sldjadkd/ForwardOS/README.md

 **only support Android 8.1 (27)**
 # Features
 - an useless manager
+> it's an Xposed module, activate it after install module.<br>
+> include some useless tools
 - brick rescue
 > I thought this is probably useless
 - prop safe(set some important props to corrent values)